-Phin Mpofu is globally connected entrepreneurship evangelist, inspired by how it can be used as a force for good.
-Phin is Founder & Chairman of Global Symbiotic Partnerships a venture firm founded to create strategic partnerships with various stakeholders across all sectors.
-It's portfolio of ventures and affiliations include HOMESPLACE, Tech Beach Retreat, Startup Grind, The Centre for Corporate & Startup Partnerships and The Centre for Government & Startup Partnerships.
-His commitment to helping entrepreneurs was recognised in 2016 by the Centre for Entrepreneurs.
-He was listed on The Maserati 100, the annual list which recognises entrepreneurs who are generously giving their time and resources to support the next generation of young entrepreneurs.
-Phin is a Fellow of the Centre for Entrepreneurs.
+Phin is a globally connected entrepreneurship evangelist, driven by how entrepreneurship can be used as a force for good and an economic growth engine.
+He is founder & Chairman of GSP (Global Symbiotic Partnerships) a venture firm that creates strategic partnerships with various stakeholders across all sectors.
+His commitment to helping entrepreneurs was recognised by the Centre for Entrepreneurs by being listed on The Maserati 100, the annual list which recognises entrepreneurs who are generously giving their time and resources to support the next general of young entrepreneurs.
+Phin is a Centre for Entrepreneurs Fellow.

 CMO & co-founder at MarsBased, and Regional Director at Startup Grind for Southern EU.